Swayman makes 31 saves as NHL-best Bruins beat Rangers 3-1

 WORTH NOTING

 The Bruins are 21-3-2 against Eastern Conference opponents. ...
 Boston also won the previous meeting, 5-2 on Nov.
 3 in New York. ...
-The teams meet again March 4 in Boston.
+The teams meet again March 4 in Boston ...
+Following the game, the Bruins announced their leading scorer David Pastrnak was a fan-vote addition for the All-Star Game in South Florida.
+Bruins goaltender Linus Ullmark was already on the division roster. ...
+Panarin and Rangers defenseman Adam Fox also were added via fan vote, joining Shesterkin.

 UP NEXT